-NEW YORK (AP) - A federal judge on Friday extended her ban on sales of a book containing Malcolm X's diaries until evidence in a court challenge can be heard next year.
+NEW YORK (AP) – A New York judge has extended her ban on sales of a book containing Malcolm X’s diaries until a challenge can be heard next year.

-The heirs have said they plan to release the diaries in two years on the 50th anniversary of Malcolm X's 1965 assassination.
+The heirs say they plan to release the diaries in two years on the 50th anniversary of Malcolm X’s 1965 assassination.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)